SamerAlsayegh/node-steam-bot-manager/README.md

 - Choose 'register' option from main menu (use arrow keys to navigate the menu)
 - Enter the username of the bot [The credentials are not yet checked, so be sure of the credentials.]
 - Enter the password of the bot [The credentials are not yet checked, so be sure of the credentials.]
-- You will then be shown the main menu but the bot is now added.
+- Main menu will appear with new bot.
 - Use arrow keys to choose the bot you want to manage.

 ### Management tools: